An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP: A System to Scale Human Feedback for Social Robot Navigation

-Because the simulations rendered by SEAN-EP resemble a video game, it was important to give users specific tasks to complete in the simulation such that they were motivated to both interact with the robot in the virtual world and behave in naturalistic ways.
-For example, in the experiments described later in this paper, we devised three tasks for the participants in SEAN.
+To evaluate our idea in practice and conduct an experiment about perceptions of social robot navigation (Sec. \ref{sec:system_eval}), we designed three tasks for users to complete in SEAN simulations.
 First, they had to find the robot.
 Second, they had to follow the robot and observe its movements, which required them to stay in proximity to the robot and observe its interactions with other people.
 Third, they had to navigate to a nearby location in the environment identified with a visual landmark.
-This last task motivated them to navigate around the robot to reach their destination.
+This last task incentivized them to navigate around the robot to reach their destination.
+Overall, these tasks motivated users to both interact with the robot in the virtual world and behave in naturalistic ways.

-We envision adding other tasks to expose participants to critical robot navigation scenarios in the future.
-For instance, we could ask them to block the robot's path to evaluate the robot's competence in navigating conflicting social situations.
-We could also ask them to walk alongside the robot or in the opposite direction in narrow spaces to evaluate other common navigation scenarios \cite{repiso2019adaptive, ferrer2017robot, mavrogiannis2019effects}.